Dennikoff/TodoAPI/README.md

 }
 ```

-If you type incorrect data (youremail.com) validation will return error
+If you type incorrect data (for example: "youremail.com")
+validation will return error

 ### Log In
 You can Log In to the system: